KevinMuellerDev/KevinMuellerDev/README.md

   - 👨‍💻 All of my projects are available at [www.kevin-mueller-dev.de](www.kevin-mueller-dev.de)

-  - 💬 Ask me about **JAngular, TypeScript, JavaScript, HTML, CSS, Sass, Bootstrap, RAPID**
+  - 💬 Ask me about **Angular, TypeScript, JavaScript, HTML, CSS, Sass, Bootstrap, RAPID**

   - 📫 How to reach me **info@kevin-mueller-dev.de**